sciZer0/7/v/README.md

 <h1>6 &nbsp Decreasing Circulating Supply</h1>

+The whole Maximum Supply is created at the Genesis Block.

+There will never be the printing any more.

-From day one, all Gas fees, received on each block, are burned, resulting in a decrease of the Vote token's Circulating Supply.
+And, all Gas fees, received on each block, are burned.

+This all results in decreasing the Vote token's Circulating Supply.

 <i><b>
 Decreasing Circulating Supply is the impossible thing for each of the existing blockchains.